Spherical Tiling by 12 Congruent Pentagons: Combinatorial Conditions

 \begin{proposition} The spherical tiling by $12$ combinatorially congruent pentagons is uniquely given by Figure \ref{tile_pattern_pic}. \end{proposition}

 \begin{proof} By Lemma \ref{vertex3}, all vertices have degree $3$.

-We start with a tile $P_1$, which has five edges.
-Each of the five edges is shared by $P_1$ and exactly another tile.
-We denote these tiles by $P_2$, $P_3$, $P_4$, $P_5$, $P_6$ and assume they are arranged in counterclockwise order.
+We start with a tile $P_1$.
+Each of the five edges of $P_1$ is shared by $P_1$ and exactly another tile.
+We denote these tiles by $P_2$, $P_3$, $P_4$, $P_5$, $P_6$ and assume that they are arranged in counterclockwise order.

 Consider the vertex $A$ of $P_1$ on the left of Figure \ref{deg3fit}.
 It is also a vertex of $P_2$ and $P_3$.
 Since $A$ has degree $3$, besides the two edges of $P_1$ connected to $A$, there is exactly one more edge $x$ also connected to $A$.
 The three edges divide the neighborhood of $A$ into three corners, each belonging to one tile.
 This local picture implies that $x$ is a common edge of $P_2$ and $P_3$.
 The similar situation happens between $P_3$ and $P_4$, between $P_4$ and $P_5$, between $P_5$ and $P_6$, and between $P_6$ and $P_2$.
 Therefore the first six tiles are glued together in the way described in Figure \ref{tile_pattern_pic}.
 Of course this does not yet exclude the possibility that additional identification may happen among these tiles.
 But at least the relations described in Figure \ref{tile_pattern_pic} already exist between these tiles.